trenthuber/cbs/README.md

 The `compile()` function is given a single source file to compile and will generate an object file with the same name.
 In general, file extensions are unnecessary in your build files as they can usually be inferred based on the function being called.
 This has the added benefit of being able to reuse lists of file names in both compiling and linking.

-To define flags for the compiler to use, you can set the global `cflags` variable to a list of strings of flags.
-This list is expected to be NULL-terminated, an easy thing to forget, so a simple C macro has been defined to avoid the issue altogether.
+Before you run `compile()`, the global `cflags` variable has to be initialized with a list of flags to pass to the compiler.
+If no flags are needed, than the `NONE` macro should be used; otherwise the `LIST()` macro can be used.

 ```c
 cflags = LIST("-Wall", "-O3");